hmeiland/linuxaad/README.md

 To enable and use the schema extension properties for users and groups, some utilities have been created.
 These utilities are described here: [Utilities](utilities.md)

+## Azure AD Connect

+As an alternative the aad_attribute branch now support the AD attributes from Azure AD Connect to store the posix values.
+This allows all posix attributes from the AD to be added to the AAD automaticly, withou needing a schema extension.
+Also the App registration is being done by Azure AD Connect.
+The only change is the UID attribute: in AD this is a multi-value attribute which is not supported properly in AAD at this time.
+As an alternative the CN attribute is being used here.

 ## App registration

 To give the libnss_aad and pam_aad libraries access to the Azure Active Directory (Microsoft Graph), they should be registred as apps and given permission to read user properties.